-The business of the Arena Group consists of two separate businesses, namely (a) Arena Investors, including AI, an investment manager making fundamentals-based, asset-oriented credit investments on behalf of third-party investors; and (b) the Arena FINCOs, which include specialty finance companies that primarily purchase fundamentals-based, asset-oriented credit investments for their own account and Arena Origination Co., LLC ("AOC"), which facilitates the origination of fundamentals-based, asset-oriented credit investments for its own account and/or possible future sale to its specialty finance companies, clients of Arena Investors and/or other third parties.
-The Arena Group is managed by Daniel B. Zwirn as Chief Executive Officer and Chief Investment Officer.
-Arena Investors is supported by Arena Management Co., LLC ("AMC").
+The business of Arena consists of two separate businesses, namely (a) Arena Investors, including AI, an investment manager making fundamentals-based, asset-oriented credit investments on behalf of third-party investors; and (b) the Arena FINCOs, which include specialty finance companies that primarily purchase fundamentals-based, asset-oriented credit investments for their own account and Arena Origination Co., LLC ("AOC"), which facilitates the origination of fundamentals-based, asset-oriented credit investments for its own account and/or possible future sale to its specialty finance companies, clients of Arena Investors and/or other third parties.
+Arena is managed by Daniel B. Zwirn as Chief Executive Officer and Chief Investment Officer.